Get To Know Brie Larson, The Frontrunner To Win A Best Actress Oscar

 We have not.
 But it’s an oddly generous move to acknowledge this interviewer as distinct when Larson has been facing an assembly line of inquisitors as she promotes what is shaping up to be the defining film role of her career.
-In Room, which has been gathering Oscar buzz since its September premiere at the Telluride Film Festival, and which won Larson the Golden Globe for Best Actress last night, the 26-year-old plays a character known mainly as “Ma,” a young woman who has been held captive in a garden shed since she was 17 and gave birth to a child conceived during her imprisonment.
+In Room, which has been gathering Oscar buzz since its September premiere at the Telluride Film Festival, the 26-year-old plays a character known mainly as “Ma,” a young woman who has been held captive in a garden shed since she was 17 and gave birth to a child conceived during her imprisonment.
 Seven years into her capture and five years into the life of her son, Jack, she plots their escape.
 The movie is based on the 2010 novel by Emma Donoghue, and it’s one of those independent films that scratches its way to public consciousness on the strength of the performances.
 Larson and her young co-star, Jacob Tremblay, are astonishingly good, even though the entire first half of the film is just the two of them in a drab, unchanging, claustrophobic shed.

-We have not.
-But it’s an oddly generous move to acknowledge this interviewer as distinct when Larson has been facing an assembly line of inquisitors as she promotes what is shaping up to be the defining film role of her career.
-In Room, which has been gathering Oscar buzz since its September premiere at the Telluride Film Festival, and which won Larson the Golden Globe for Best Actress last night, the 26-year-old plays a character known mainly as “Ma,” a young woman who has been held captive in a garden shed since she was 17 and gave birth to a child conceived during her imprisonment.
-Seven years into her capture and five years into the life of her son, Jack, she plots their escape.
-The movie is based on the 2010 novel by Emma Donoghue, and it’s one of those independent films that scratches its way to public consciousness on the strength of the performances.
-Larson and her young co-star, Jacob Tremblay, are astonishingly good, even though the entire first half of the film is just the two of them in a drab, unchanging, claustrophobic shed.

 Advertisement

-Larson is present and thoughtful as she speaks about Room, even though she’s been making the New York rounds for the past 24 hours.
+Larson is present and thoughtful as she speaks about Room, even though she’s been making the New York rounds — The Daily Show, the Today show — for the past 24 hours.
 “It’s exciting that a movie like this has found an audience,” she says.
 “There have been fears that perhaps there isn’t a space for independent film anymore, or that people aren’t going to the movies anymore unless it’s for superhero movies.
-So, to be part of something that’s getting people to go to the theatre and talk about it and feel something…That’s my dream.”
+So, to be part of something that’s getting people to go to the theater and talk about it and feel something…That’s my dream.”

 Though Larson is young, she’s paid her dues to get here.
 And to be clear, "here" is in the frontrunner position to win the Best Actress Oscar.
 She’s been acting and singing since she was 9, appearing in sketches on The Tonight Show with Jay Leno and small roles in films like 13 Going on 30.
 Her teen career was a mishmash: a Disney Channel movie one day (Right on Track with Seventh Heaven star Beverley Mitchell), a pop album the next (2005’s Finally Out of P.E.).
 “I was not a child star,” she says.
 “I was more like a young auditioner.”
 Things started to pick up in 2009, with major roles in Showtime’s United States of Tara, followed by the 21 Jump Street movie, Scott Pilgrim vs. the World, and a leading role in 2013’s revered indie Short Term 12.
 Because of her long résumé, she’s learned never to think about how a project will be received.
 She can just do her job and enjoy it.
 “There doesn’t need to be any showiness on my part,” she says.
 “It’s a nice point to be in your life where you don’t have to prove yourself to yourself.”